Venice 2 Days: First Timers Will Fall In Love!

 You may have heard of this unique bookstore in Venice before.
 Libreria Acqua Alta is famous for the way its books are stored in this flood-prone city, as well as its picturesque decor.

-A must-visit destination for book lovers and travellers alike, when you step for in this bookstore, you’ll be treated by towering stacks of books stored in bathtubs, and even a gondola!
+A must-visit destination for book lovers and travelers alike, when you step into this bookstore, you’ll be treated by towering stacks of books stored in bathtubs, and even a gondola!
 The eclectic use of storage creates a fun atmosphere in this peculiar bookstore.
-You’ll get a one of a kind shopping experience, feeling almost like you’re wandering in a treasure room of books.
+You’ll get a one-of-a-kind shopping experience, feeling almost like you’re wandering in a treasure room of books.

 Did I mention that cats like to hang out there time to time as well?